GangJust/obfnstr-rs/readme.md

 ## Example

-When a fn is marked with `#[obfstr]`, the string expression appearing in the fn body will be obfuscated.
+When a fn is marked with `#[obfnstr]`, the string expression appearing in the fn body will be obfuscated.

 ```rust
 #[obfnstr]